The four DIY voice platforms trying to permeate the home currently are:

 Google Assistant, Siri and Bixby are all available in their own powerful speaker (Home Max, HomePod and Galaxy Home respectively), while Alexa comes in a variety of weaker-performing speakers.
-However, Alexa is built directly into SONOS, the leaders in wireless audio (Google Assistant is expected to follow suit by end of 2018.)
+However, Alexa is built directly into SONOS, the leaders in wireless audio (Google Assistant has accomplished the same partnership as of 2019.)

 Bixby has a long-term partnership with Spotify that promises deeper integration than the competition, while the rest favor their own music streaming services (Apple Music, Amazon Music and Google Play Music.)
-However, Apple is the only platform that really tries to lock you into its music service, though they are finally integrating with third party streaming services with iOS 13.
+Apple is the only platform that really tries to lock you into its music service, though they are finally integrating with third party streaming services with iOS 13.

-Alexa and Google Assistant integrate with their own streaming dongles (Fire TV and Chromecast), but Google prevents YouTube from natively working on Fire TV while Amazon prevents Prime Video from working natively on Chromecast.
-Otherwise, they offer the same Apps (Netflix, HBO GO, etc) making them even in the streaming world.
+Alexa and Google Assistant integrate with their own streaming dongles (Fire TV and Chromecast), and as of July 2019 they have finally integrated each other’s rival streaming services (YouTube and Amazon Prime) Otherwise, they offer the same Apps (Netflix, HBO GO, etc) making them even in the streaming world.

 Siri wins by integrating with Apple TV, which is the superior streaming device thanks to its smooth control and intuitive cross-App search.